Seanmatthews/seanmatthe.ws/content/articles/sat.md

 {{< figure src="" >}}
 "I map myself with a lidar on a stick"

-Once our objects are segmented into sets of points, we can
+Once our objects are segmented into sets of points, if were to stretch a rubber band around those points, it would form a convex polgon whose vertices are the outermost points in the set.

+Now, let's assume we're performing a correspondance step, whereby we associate a set of segmented scan points from a previous time step with the set of scan points in the current time step that might represent the same object.
+Upon successfully corresponding

 # A Bare-Bones Implementation